ciros88/authorizer/README.md

 ### Typical scenario

-Useful when your microservices architecture already filters HTTP requests with invalid or expired authorization token, but needs a lightweight way to implement authorization mechanism at method-level on every internal services (clients) trough a simple annotation without having to rely on relatively heavy libraries (like Spring Security, Oauth stuff, etc)
+Useful when your microservices architecture already filters HTTP requests with invalid or expired authorization token, but needs a lightweight way to implement authorization mechanism at method-level on its internal services (clients) trought a simple annotations without having to rely on relatively heavy libraries (like Spring Security, Oauth stuff, etc)

 ### Maven dependency